-Nutrient pollution is one of America’s most widespread, costly and challenging environmental problems, and it's becoming prevalent in Jackson, too.
+Nutrient pollution is one of America’s most widespread, costly and challenging environmental problems, and it's also becoming prevalent in Jackson Hole.
 It's caused by excess nitrogen and phosphorus entering water from a wide range of human activities.
 Too much nitrogen and phosphorus in the water causes algae to grow faster than ecosystems can handle, resulting in a myriad of negative impacts affecting human health, the environment, and our economy.Sources & Effects of Nutrient Pollution

 To have something happening here that is changing the character of the stream just doesn't seem right in a community like Jackson Hole.

 Researchers look for clues as toxic blooms plague Wyo waters